Serniza/Vulcano/README.md

 ![Singletons Manager 1](https://github.com/user-attachments/assets/a85f2b86-21d8-41a5-baaf-1d6714109a53)

-You can select any MonoBehaviour or interface from that component.
+You can select any MonoBehaviour or interface from that GameObject.

 ![Singletons Manager 2](https://github.com/user-attachments/assets/47186383-5461-41f7-86aa-735ab214d592)

-When the game starts, all references are automatically registered in Awake (important).
+When the game starts, all references are automatically registered in Awake (important) with the selected type.

 ![Singletons Manager 3](https://github.com/user-attachments/assets/f29d20a1-200e-40ad-9e81-ac754be1532c)